Eashwar93/Bilateral-Networks/README.md

 ### Recommendations:
 Based on the custom dataset I conducted my experiments, I would recommend using _bisnet_v1_g6_ which is _20%_ faster than the author's version without significant change in quality of performance.

+### Deployment Pipeline:
+To deploy the networks trained and evaluated here in TensorRT and OpenVino use the repository [here](https://github.com/Eashwar93/SemanticSegmentation-Deployments)

+### ROS2 Wrapper:
+To test the deployment in TensorRT and OpenVino with the ROS2 Framework use the repository [here](https://github.com/Eashwar93/SemanticSegmentation-Deployments/tree/main/ros2_wrapper)

 ### Further Work:
 * Models _bisenetv1_ and _fanetv1_ are author's version of the models from the respective papers.
 I will publish the details of the modifications and results which were part of my research soon.